It’s perfectly possible to get everything you need from a totally plant-based diet, no matter your age or energy requirements.

 But … you’d expect us to say that, right?

 Well, you don’t need to only take our word for it.
-We work with the British Dietetic Association to show that well-planned vegan diets can support healthy living in people of all ages.
+We work with the British Dietetic Association to show those who choose a vegan diet that well-planned vegan diets can support healthy living in people of all ages.

 Vegan diets can support excellent health, find out more here.